perturber/shubham/index.md

 ---

 # Shubham Kejriwal
-**Ph.D.
-Candidate, Gravitational Wave Astrophysics**
+**Physics Ph.D.
+Candidate**
-**National University of Singapore | LISA Consortium**
+**National University of Singapore**

 ---
 ## About Me

+Hi!
 My name is Shubham Kejriwal.
-I’m a third-year Ph.D. student at the National University of Singapore working on gravitational wave data analysis for the upcoming LISA mission.
+I’m a third-year Ph.D. student in Physics at the National University of Singapore.
+I am working on gravitational wave data analysis for the upcoming LISA mission.
 I specialize in waveform modeling, Bayesian statistics, and machine learning, with a working knowledge of general-relativistic waveform modeling.

 ---
 ## Education